anc5c07/anc5c07-site/_posts/2023-04-26-jointmeeting.md

 - Any other community updates or suggestions welcome

 ## Background
+If these terms are confusing and/or you don't know if you live in 5B06 or 5C07, [visit the FAQ](/ancs/) or [the OpenANC map](https://openanc.org).
+{: .notice--warning}

 **This is a joint meeting of SMDs 5B06 and 5C07** to be held on **3/22/2023** starting at 7pm. **The meeting will be hybrid;** in person at Woodridge Library and virtually over Microsoft Teams.

 Single-Member District meetings are: